jesusfbes/Besaml/README.md

 1. Old Faithful Geiser Dataset [1].

 Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.

+Function `fmincg`.
+Copyright (C) 2001 and 2002 by Carl Edward Rasmussen.
+Date 2002-02-13.

 [1] References: